distributed-system-analysis/pbench/docs/API/metadata.md

 The recommended best practice is to select a project sub-key that will be unique to minimize the risk of collisions between various clients.
-The Pbench Dashboard project, for example, will store all client metadata under the `user.dashboard` sub-namespace, for example `user.dashboard.favorite`.
+The Pbench Dashboard project, for example, will store all user-specific client metadata under the `user.dashboard` sub-namespace, for example `user.dashboard.favorite`.
 A hypothetical client named "clienta" might use `user.clienta`, for example `user.clienta.configuration`.

 An unauthenticated client can neither set nor retrieve any `user` namespace values; such a client will always see the `user` namespace as empty.